What is an Electronic Logging Device (ELD): Benefits, Working & Compliance

-Electronic Logging Devices
+Understanding Electronic Logging Device (ELD)

-🔊 Electronic Logging Devices (ELDs)
+🔊 What are Electronic Logging Devices (ELDs)?

-An electronic logging device (ELD) is a piece of electronic hardware attached to a commercial motor vehicle to automatically record a driver’s hours of service (HOS) and other relevant data.
-ELDs synchronize with the vehicle’s engine to track driving time, engine hours, vehicle movements, and locational information.
+An electronic logging device (ELD) is a piece of electronic hardware.
+Owners attach it to commercial motor vehicles.
+It automatically records a driver’s hours of service (HOS) and other relevant data.

 ✅On December 10, 2015, the FMCSA published the final ruling for the ELD mandate.